bhaskarmurthy/bhaskarmurthy/README.md

 **Taking risks** - Outsized wins or learning comes with risks.
 Take risks pragmatically.
 Know your risk tolerance.

+**Always be shipping** - Shipping products to customers is value, no matter how small.
+Consistently shipping incremental units of value trumps inconsistently shipping large units of value.

 # How do I think?